 Instead of just writing small cheques, I started to engage with social issues: visits to a government school, a community library or a South Delhi slum.
 Initially, the emotional tug was my propeller, but I really got sucked in when I immersed myself in reading about the systemic issues in development.
 I was no longer interested in charity, but in solving big complex problems such as school education.

 Seven years ago, I left the corporate world to focus on philanthropic work.
 I spent most of the early years in building Ashoka University and Central Square Foundation (to work on school education reform).
 More recently, I have helped start new initiatives such as Indian School for Development Management, India Leaders for Social Sector (to build leadership for the social sector) and FED (agricultural reform and policy implementation).
-I am now interested in several new areas, such as state performance management, air pollution and China-India people-to-people engagement.

 Along the journey from the corporate world to the social impact space, I’ve learnt a few lessons: